Runtime99/runtime99/index.md

 - Impacts are good and bad, lets not lean towards the latter
 - Generic introductions are bad introductions
 - You are here for a “chat”, a “Conversation”.
 You are not here to be hired.
 Do not sound desperate

+I hope this was helpful in figuring out how to tackle the softballs.
+Next week, we tackle the real painful pieces of the interview process